elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Deputy.

-- {:.i2} And I, sir, of theirs who bow to the henchmen of tyranny.
+- {:.i2} And I, sir, of those who bow to the henchmen of tyranny.

 - {:.sp} The Governor.